Western Somali Liberation Front: Initiation of WSLF insurgency (1974–1976)

-During the last years of the Emperor Haile Sellassie's rule the WSLF started becoming active in the south.
+During the last years of the Emperor Haile Selassie's rule the WSLF started becoming active in the south.
 The WSLF found its opportunity when the Derg overthrew Haile Selassie in 1974 and switched from American support to the Soviet Union.
 The initiation of full-scale guerrilla warfare occurred almost simultaneously in the northern and southern regions in the early months of 1976.
 By the year's end, it had expanded across southeastern Bale and Sidamo.
 The terrain, comprising partly arid scrubland and mountainous and wooded areas, was familiar to the fighters, and the local inhabitants were considered friendly.
 Infiltrating from various points in the Somali republic, the guerrillas moved rapidly across the rugged hills.
 Wherever they went, they dismantled the state presence by destroying government offices and systematically targeting police and civilian administration.
 In total there were fourth Brigades or in Somali "Afar Gaas" within the WSLF movement.
 At the start of 1977, the WSLF began escalating it attacks against Ethiopian troops.
 First Brigade was known as "Duufaan".
 Second Brigade was known as "Ahmed Gurey" and was the largest Brigade of the WSLF.
 Third Brigade was known as "Horyaal" and the Fourth Brigade was known as "Ciil Tire".
 Each brigade was assigned to enter different front in the Somali Region of Ethiopia.

 In 1976, the Somali government set up a counterpart of WSLF to fight in the Oromo areas, calling it the Somali Abo Liberation Front (SALF), whose sphere of operations was in the provinces of Bale, Sidamo, and Arsi, where it advocated union with Somalia or the creation of an independent state.
 Wako Gutu and Shekih Hussein were some of the prominent Oromo nationalists who joined SALF, which soon surpassed the Oromo Liberation Army (OLF).
 Somalia equipped both groups with Soviet arms, and in early 1977 sent 3,000 soldiers from the Somali Army to fight as guerrillas with the WSLF.